 MSI’s EZ debug LEDs might seem like a trivial feature when purchasing a new motherboard, but it can save you hours when troubleshooting in case something does go wrong.

-That is when that humble debug LED will help you identify and fix the issue, and hopefully get your new build operational.
+That’s when those humble debug LEDs will help you identify and fix the issue, and hopefully get your new build operational.

-In this article, we will go over the most common issues found when building a new PC, and how EZ debug indicators of an MSI motherboard can help you find and fix those issues.
+In this article, we’ll go over the most common issues encountered when building a new PC and how EZ debug indicators of an MSI motherboard can help you find and fix those issues.

 What Are EZ Debug LEDs Good For?

 Pressing the power-on button and turning on a PC for the first time after building it can be quite stressful.
 At times, this action will do — well, nothing.

 Even after carefully assembling all the components, there’s a myriad of minor mistakes that can be made, and pinpointing which one is obstructing the system’s initiation process is no easy task.

 This is where EZ Debug LEDs come in handy.
 They light up and show you what component is running into an issue.

 Instead of going through each individual component to investigate the possibility of an installation error, you can check your components according to the illuminated LED indicator.

 To check if your motherboard is equipped with EZ Debug LEDs, download your model’s manufacturer manual, or check the (usually) upper-right-hand corner of your motherboard near the RAM slots.